Diabetic foot ulcers

 Vascular or ischaemic ulcers should be evaluated by a vascular surgeon to determine the extent of damage and whether surgery is necessary; in severe cases this may entail partial amputation of the limb.

-Whatever the cause of the ulcer, any dead tissue of the surface should be debrided (removed) and synthetic wound dressings applied to ensure a moist environment.
+Whatever the cause of the ulcer, any dead tissue of the surface should be debrided (removed), the wound cleansed, eg with antiseptic or superoxided solution, and synthetic wound dressings applied to ensure a moist environment.
 Honey dressings may also be useful.
 Expert advice should be obtained, as the best dressing will depend on the type of ulcer and stage of healing.